SystemsApproach/private5g/software/start.rst

 .. code-block::

    $ kubectl get pods --all-namespaces

 If you are not familiar with `kubectl` (the CLI for Kubernetes), we recommend that you start with `Kubernetes Tutorial
 <https://kubernetes.io/docs/tutorials/kubernetes-basics/>`__.
 And
 although not required, you may also want to install `k9s
 <https://k9scli.io/>`__, a terminal-based UI that provides a
-convenient alternative to `kubtctl` for interacting with Kubernetes.
+convenient alternative to `kubectl` for interacting with Kubernetes.

 Helm also has a command-line interface that can be helpful in tracking progress.
 For example,